 - the Services that enable you to register for or apply for accreditation to the Olympic Games, Youth Olympic Games or other events organised by us, as well as the Services through which you may book travel and accommodation related to these events.

-Additional information may also be required to use the Services through which you can procure goods or services from us or participate in any game, contest, sweepstake or other fan engagement opportunity.
+You may also need to provide your information in order to use the Services through which you can procure goods or services from us or participate in any game, contest, sweepstake or other fan engagement opportunity.

-In these different situations, we will inform you more specifically about the information we need to collect in order to provide you with the requested goods or services and of any other conditions applicable to the processing of this personal data.
-The additional information needed will vary depending on the nature of the Services.
+In these different situations and where necessary we will inform you more specifically about the information we need to collect in order to provide you with the requested goods or services and of any other conditions applicable to the processing of this personal data.
+The information needed will vary depending on the nature of the Services.
 It may include information such as: first name, last name, business organisation, job title, physical address, phone number, nationality, travel and accommodation details, passport or ID card number, credit card information, height and weight information, size of garments or shoes, allergies and food habits.

 c) Communications data